 - Kill Switch: FastestVPN includes a kill switch, which essentially means that our Internet activity would be terminated in the event that our VPN service was lost, ensuring protection even if we weren’t protected by the VPN.

 - Low Cost: When we decided to opt into a long-term agreement with the company, the monthly rates were some of the lowest we encountered.
 Less than a dollar a month?
 Yes, please.

 - Torrenting and Streaming: FastestVPN offered support for P2P BitTorrent downloading as well as streaming support for Netflix (U.S. only) and Disney+.
 Though it is important to note that Netflix and other streaming services have a long history of cracking down on VPNs,2 so this support could change over time.

 While FastestVPN may not be the most polished addition to the VPN landscape as evidenced by their tough-to-navigate website and general lack of customer support, we found their service to speak for itself, offering a full range of features at bargain prices.
-While they don’t offer a free trial, with a five-year subscription plan that puts monthly costs at less than one dollar, we were impressed by what we got from the service.
+While they don’t offer a free trial, with a three-year subscription plan that puts monthly costs a bit more than one dollar, we were impressed by what we got from the service.
 Hopefully, given the company’s openness to adding servers, in time FastestVPN will improve its speed and service to become a top-tier VPN.

 Given its price point and range of features, FastestVPN is definitely worth the investment.
 However, since they have a relatively low server count and some limitations with respect to customer service, it may not be the best VPN for everybody.